WhatLibrarian/omeka-s-enduser/docs/modules/datascribe.md

 You can build a form for your dataset when adding or editing the dataset.
 On the form builder tab, use the plan you wrote as a guide for adding field blocks to the form.

 This image shows the form outlined above in the process of being created.
-The user has saved the form at least once, which is why the `Name` and `Listing type` fields have the right right label instead of just `New field`.
+The user has saved the form at least once, which is why the `Name` and `Listing type` fields have the right label instead of just `New field`.
 The block for descriptor is open to show the guidance which has been added to the field description, as suggested in the notes above.

 ![Image as described.
 The guidance reads 'Write as given in the directory, so “insurance agents” ](modulesfiles/datascribe_buildform.png)